Internal Revenue Code section 1031: Boot

-Section 1031 and second homes
+Section 1031 and second residences

-There is and has been much confusion surrounding the use of Section 1031 and second homes.
-Although most taxpayers purchase second homes with the expectation of appreciation, the Service has ruled that properties that are purchased for personal use are NOT investment properties, and therefore do not qualify for Section 1031 treatment.
+There is and has been much confusion surrounding the use of section 1031 and second residences.
+Although most taxpayers purchase second residences with the expectation of appreciation, the Service has ruled that properties that are purchased for personal use are not investment properties, and therefore do not qualify for section 1031 treatment.

-Until 2008 many people were exchanging in and out of their second homes as there was little to no guidance surrounding what did and did not constitute property held for investment.
-Finally, in Revenue Procedure 2008-16 the IRS has clearly defined what is acceptable.
-This revenue procedure creates a safe harbor for taxpayers wishing to use Section 1031 with properties that follow a simple set of rules:
+Until 2008 many people were exchanging in and out of second properties as there was little to no guidance surrounding what did and did not constitute property held for investment.
+Finally, in Revenue Procedure 2008-16 the IRS clearly defined what is acceptable.
+This revenue procedure creates a safe harbor for taxpayers wishing to use section 1031 with properties that follow a simple set of rules:

 For a minimum of two years prior to, and after the exchange: